Skip to main content

 If your approach is more hands-on, you’d probably prefer a solution with solid general firmographic data on companies in your area.

-Don’t be afraid to add to your ABM tech stack throughout the research process as you discover the need for new data or features.
+Make sure your ABM platform requirements are aligned with your business needs.
+But don’t be afraid to add to your ABM tech stack throughout the research process as you discover the need for new data or features.
 It’s better to pay more to start in the right direction than to initiate an expensive ABM campaign targeting the wrong accounts—especially since 74.6% of B2B sales cycles take at least four months to complete, according to a report by CSO Insights.

 5. Determine Your Ideal Clients